xnie0204/reservation-application/README.md

 - As a user, I want to be able to save my to-do list to file.
 - As a user, I want to be able to be able to load my to-do list from file.

+### Phase 4: Task 2
+- add a robust design in foodList class which in setTime method.
+This design helps void no work time and wrong time format.

+### Phase 4: Task 3